techy-robot/Mighty-Micro-Motors/README.md

 The motor driver section is 16x11mm, which hopefully is small enough and easily tileable for a small robot controller with lots of motors.
 The biggest part of the board is the power management, followed by the stm32.

 **Ordering info**

 I ordered my pcbs from JLCPCB, because they are inexpensive and can do advanced pcbs.

 The pcb is a 4 layer board, with 1 oz copper.
 The power trace is exposed for solder if extra conductivity is needed.
 Also, it is **strongly recommended** to order a stencil for both PCBs and to do a good job pasting the board.
 I fortunately ordered a stencil for the controller, but I put too much solder paste on and had to fix a lot of bridges after the fact.
 For the encoder board I manually pasted it, and that was a real pain to do a tiny QFN chip.

+### Tested functionality:
+- Can be powered on without exploding
+- 3.3v regulator on the motor chip works (though with a flaw that requires a kickstart to get it going)
+- Can be programmed and flash an LED
+- Can be clocked to a max 64mhz
+- Power mosfet switching works on the charger
+- Can communicate over SPI, UART and the debug interface

 ### Photos
 ![top](Media/top.png)